mlswg/mls-protocol/draft-ietf-mls-protocol.md

 |              |              |              |              |
 ~~~~~

-Members are removed from the group in a similar way, as a Commit
+Members are removed from the group in a similar way.
-is effectively removing the old leaf from the group.
-Any member of the group can generate a Remove proposal followed by a
+Any member of the group can send a Remove message followed by a
-Commit message that adds new
+Commit message, which adds new
-entropy to the group state that is known to all members except the
+entropy to the group state that's known to all except the
 removed member.
-After other participants have processed this message,
-the group's secrets will be unknown to the removed participant.
 Note that this does not necessarily imply that any member
-is actually allowed to evict other members; groups can layer
+is actually allowed to evict other members; groups can
-authentication-based access control policies on top of these
+enforce access control policies on top of these
 basic mechanism.

 ~~~~~